dji-sdk/Payload-SDK-Doc/source/introduction/what-is-XPort.md

 * OSDK: The Application which developed based on OSDK could control the dorne, X-Port and the custom sensors based on X-Port.

 > **NOTE：** If you want to config the parameters of the X-Port, please use the DJI Assistant 2 (2.0.11 or above).

+## Reference
+* For dimensions, please refer to [Payload Criterion](../payloadguide/payload-criterion.html);
+* The details of X-Port interface, please refer to [Device Connection](../quickstart/device-connection.html).
+* The details for using X-Port please refer to DJI X-Port <a href="https://terra-1-g.djicdn.com/71a7d383e71a4fb8887a310eb746b47f/psdk/DJI ENTERPRISE X-Port user manual.pdf">User's Manual</a>or [X-Port Control](../tutorial/X-Port.html).

 -------
 <div style="text-align: center"><p>